 Now Joining Me on the Stairs

 My husband, Brian, and I celebrated a milestone when we got married on June 1, 2013.
 We met in an unlikely place (as two of a small handful of unmarried adults at a college ministry conference) and flirted long-distance, using a combination of video chat and ping-pong balls.
 He likes playing games, making plans, and playing pranks.
-Brian teaches math at the community college where we now do college ministry together with two other friends.
+Brian teaches math at the community college where we now do college ministry together with another friend.